vuquangtrong/mkdocs-material-blog/docs/blog/other-stuff/markdown-syntax/index.md

 ---
 title: Markdown syntax
 title_full: Markdown syntax for writing documents
-description: Markdown comes with a simple syntax to create headers, links, images, and paragraphs with formatted text, lists.
-However, that's not enough.
-Some Markdown extensions bring more syntaxes to create complex elements or new layouts that help writing documents easier, faster, and look professional.
+description: Markdown has a set of simple syntaxes to create headers, formatted paragraphs, links, images.
+Some Markdown extensions bring more syntaxes to create complex elements or new layouts that help to write documents faster, and make them look more professional.
 tags:
     - markdown
 ---

-!!!
-Info no-title "\ "
+!!! info no-title "\ "

     For basic markdown syntax, refer to [Markdown Guide](https://www.markdownguide.org/basic-syntax/).